 Applicants must ensure that all program goals, objectives, activities, and outcomes are free of gender bias, stereotyping, and discrimination.
 The applicant must ensure its status as an equal opportunity employer and that it will not discriminate in employment, supervision, practices, services, or educational services.
-The Department of Education's General Education Provisions Act (GEPA) applies to applicants for grant awards under Department programs.
-This provision is Section 427 of GEPA, enacted as part of the Improving America's Schools Act of 1994 (Public Law (P.L.)
-103-382).
+The U.S. Department of Education's General Education Provisions Act (GEPA) applies to applicants for grant awards under their programs, which includes adult education.
+This provision is Section 427 of GEPA, enacted as part of the Improving America's Schools Act of 1994 (Public Law 103-382).

-All applicants must include information in their applications to address the statute's highlighted six types of barriers that can impede equitable access or participation: gender, race, national origin, color, disability, or age.
+All applicants must include information in their applications to address the highlighted six types of barriers that can impede equitable access or participation: gender, race, national origin, color, disability, or age.

-In a lignment with Section 427, applicants are required to address the following details in their grant application:
+In alignment with Section 427, applicants are required to address the following details in their grant application:

-- a description of the steps the applicant proposes to take to ensure equitable access to, and participation in, it's adult education program for students, teachers, and other program beneficiaries with special needs; and - based on local circumstances, grant applicants need to address whether barriers listed above or other barriers may prevent students, teachers, etc. from such access or participation in, the adult education and literacy activities.
+- a description of the steps the applicant proposes to take to ensure equitable access to, and participation in, its adult education program for students, teachers, and other program beneficiaries with special needs; and - based on local circumstances, grant applicants need to address whether barriers listed above or other barriers may prevent students, teachers, etc. from such access or participation in, adult education and literacy activities.